IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 ## 15 April 2024 | 10:11
 ### Check In
+ * Taking a break

+### Next Steps
+ * Make pick up for new sword
+ * Enemy sprites
+ * Weapon/attack animation
+ * Music?

+## 15 April 2024 | 10:11
+### Check In
+ * Got the weapon to move with the player
+ * Currently looking at how I want to have a weapon that can be picked up

+### On Items in the Game Space
+ * So, I wanted to have a weapon that appears later after the player has fought through x amount of wave and was trying to decide how I want to implement that
+ * I'll need an item manager for managing the items on screen.
+I was thinking about implementing observer pattern for that so that the reference to the enemy manager for spawning the item does have to be hard coded
+ * My thought is that if  I implement observer pattern for the item manager, I might as well also implement it for moving the weapon with the player.

+## 15 April 2024 | 10:11
+### Check In
  * Going to start working on this again.
 I need to finish this today so I can do documentation tomorrow :P
  * Grace is in the lab today so I can ask her about carrying items

 ### Goals
- * Sword texture on the creature (animation doesn't have to be implemented)
+ * Sword texture on the creature (animation doesn't have to be implemented) [DONE -> kind of breaks SoC a bit since the sword needs a reference to the player]
  * Make pick up for new sword
  * Enemy sprites
  * Weapon/attack animation